 Lead Cancer Nurse Gavin Maynard-Wyatt was funded by Leukaemia UK for two years.
 Read about Gavin's work with teenage and young adults living with blood cancer.Read more

-Any cancer diagnosis is a shock, but the treatments for blood cancers, leukaemia, lymphoma, myeloma can be particularly demanding and isolating.
+Any cancer diagnosis is a shock, but the treatments for leukaemia, lymphoma, myeloma and other blood cancers can be particularly demanding and isolating.
 We want all families to have access to emotional and wellbeing support.Read more

 Clinical psychologist, Dr Clare Jacobson, was funded by Leukaemia UK for two years.
 Find out why her ground breaking approach to psychology is having a major impact on her blood cancer patients’ wellbeing.Read more